bkleinen/bkleinen.github.io/hugo/themes/greenpage/assets/snippets/karaclock/08_add_am_pm.md

 to see how this is implemented.

 Use `ClockDisplayWorldAmPm` (which is a copy of `ClockDisplayWorld12Hours`) to implement this.
-Find and read its `prepareColumns()` method to understand how the clock display is build and what you need to do to add another digit.
+Find and read its `prepareColumns()` method to understand how the clock display is built and what you need to do to add another digit.

 Technically, the ClockDisplayWorld is just a number with different rollOverLimits for each digit.